Skip to main content

 Since its inception, InventX has hosted over 200 students from 300+ institutions, resulting in more than 100 provisional patent applications filed in India and the U.S. Initially receiving participation from IIT and NIT students, the program expanded in 2024 to welcome applications from all engineering, science, and design colleges across India.

-The 2025 edition will be held at IIT Gandhinagar (starting May 23) and IIT Jammu (starting May 30), with 10 teams of three students at each location.
+The 2025 edition has kicked off at IIT Gandhinagar (May 23) and IIT Jammu (May 30), with 10 teams of three students at each location.

 The residential structure fosters a collaborative environment where participants not only build technical expertise but also develop critical thinking, decision-making, and effective communication.
 All participants walk out confident in their patenting, pitching, and product development skills.
 InventX offers a unique opportunity to move beyond theory and actively engage in the process of invention, preparing students to lead in technology and innovation.